 The Aca Joe stores in the San Francisco Bay Area and other locations, to see these and other stores visit the project on our website @ Aca Joe Stores.

 Deja Vu.
 The return client.
-While our business and Aca Joe has remained friendly after25 years in 2023 recently we started to work again on the Prototype for the new Aca Joe stores.
+While our business and Aca Joe has remained friendly after 25 years in 2023 recently we started to work again on the Prototype for the new Aca Joe stores.
 Very fun as usual and creative, after 25 + years technology, materials and talent thank god have inproved much, so hopefully we’ll come up with a new better store the future of retail.

 Just one thing to keep in mind.
 In spite of Amazon and Covid 19 retail is coming back.
 Fortunatelly it is coming back differently.
+See “The future of Luxury Retail”

 I have always sustained retail should be “Entertainment” as a result Hospitality both which will never dissappear.

 In mid Summer of 2023 we got an unexptected call.
-Joe (Aca Joe) was reviewing his Brands plans and in the process f Pitching ideas to some department Stores and Retailers, and showing their recent store look and previous stores prototypes and concepts, surprised us by telling us we won.
+Joe (Aca Joe) was reviewing his Brands plans and in the process of Pitching ideas to some department Stores and Retailers, and showing their recent store looks and previous stores prototypes and concepts, surprised us by telling us we won.
 Our classic AJ wire basket prototype was unanimously selected.
 To come back after 40 years or so when I first designed it.
 I am very proud and humbled by the news, I do believe the concept is Unique and Timeless.

 Subsequently we were asked to prepare an update or our Protoype for a Department Store concept.
 Coming soon.
 We wish them Best Luck, maybe in Brazil!